spanichella/ARIES-story-teller/combined-pipelines/PROJECT.md

 4. [Future Work](#section4)

 ## 1. Introduction <a name="section1"></a>
-_StoryTeller_ is our combined integration of the [ML-Component](https://github.com/spanichella/Requirement-Collector-ML-Component) and the [DL-Component](https://github.com/lmruizcar/Requirements-Collector-DL-Component) used to automatically analyze User Stories and Requirements Specifications.
+_StoryTeller_ is our combined integration of the [ML-Component](https://github.com/spanichella/Requirement-Collector-ML-Component) and the [DL-Component](https://github.com/lmruizcar/Requirements-Collector-DL-Component) used to automatically analyze User Stories.
 During the project, we merged the two pipelines step by step with focus to make them user-friendly to people with no computer science background.

 ## 2. Program Description <a name="section2"></a>